OnixClient-Scripts/TS-Compat/README.md

 ```bash
 yarn build
 ```
+---
 ## Updating
 To stay up to date with the type definitions on the repo, you need to refetch the repo when there's an update.
-This is easy if you've got git installed:
+This is easy if you've got [Git](https://git-scm.com/downloads) installed:
 ```bash
 cd TS-Compat
 git pull
 ```
-But you can also just redownload and reextract the repository's folder, and move your Typescript source files into the new folder.
+- You can also simply redownload and re-extract the repository's folder and move your TypeScript source files into the new folder.
+---
 ## Troubleshooting
-If you face other problems, consider deleting the `TS-Compat` folder and starting the setup process again.
+- If you face other problems, consider deleting the `TS-Compat` folder and starting the setup process again.
 You can follow the [setup guide](https://github.com/OnixClient-Scripts/TS-Compat/blob/main/README.md#setup) for assistance.
+---
 ## TODO
 We have some improvements planned for this repository: